-Instruction and practice in methods prescribed in the American Red Cross or American Heart Association standard and advanced courses.
-A nonrefundable fee to cover the cost of the Certification Card is charged for this class.
+This course covers instruction and practice in methods prescribed in the American Red Cross or American Heart Association standard and advanced courses.
+A non-refundable fee to cover the cost of the Certification Card is charged for this class.
 Three hours lecture.
 Three hours credit.